Table of Contents

 Cut the Chicken Into Small Pieces

-Cutting the chicken into small pieces will let it cool quicker than large amounts.
+Cutting the chicken into small pieces will let it cool more quicker than in large amounts.
 That way, it’ll freeze well and keep from spoiling.
 On the contrary, large chicken pieces will be harder to cool, which can cause them to get spoiled faster.

 You can also store the chicken in shallow containers instead of extra-large ones.
 This will aid in faster cooling, which will preserve the food for longer.